Silverthorne Attorneys Can Help.

 Silverthorne Attorneys is a personal injury law firm in Orange County whose top priority and singular focus is the people we represent.
 We work diligently to make sure that our clients are well taken care of and that their needs are not only met, but come first.
 Injured now?
 Do not hesitate to reach out to Silverthorne Attorneys for a free consultation.

-Your first meeting with your personal injury attorney will set the tone for the rest of your relationship with your personal inury lawyer.
+Your first meeting with your personal injury attorney will set the tone for the rest of your working relationship.
 Your attorney is going to want to hear exactly what happened to prompt you to contact him or her.
-The attorney will gather as much information from you as they possibly can, in order to help build a strong case.
+The attorney will gather as much information from you as they possibly can in order to help build a strong case.
 The length of your initial consultation will vary depending upon each case.

-Below is an example of what you can expect during your first consultation with your personal injury lawyer:
+Here are is what to expect during your first consultation with your personal injury attorney: